 - Mix patterns.
 (Stripes and polka dots?
 Yes, please!)

 Oh, the Places Your Students Will Go With Wacky Wednesday!

-To learn more about how to use Sphero products in a socially-distanced classroom, you can download our guide to distanced learning.
+To learn more about how to use Sphero products in the classroom, explore our resources for Getting Started with Sphero today.